RU09342-Spring2023/lab-3-timers-David-Myers33/1. Button Interrupts/README.md

 TODO statements will be in comments, but also should show up as a little checklist or clipboard on the left side of your editor.
 ![ToDo in CCS](https://i.gyazo.com/ed9b4529623b98bdb5b603f0a4e0c28b.png)

+## Report
+For this code, interrupts are used to determine which LED is blinking and it is based on button P2.3.
+The int main clears P2.3 (the button).
+Also contains a while loop that blinks the leds. gpioInit initializes everything, LEDs, buttons, etc. P2.3 is initialized as a low to high edge.
+The port 2 vector interrupt checks the status of the button. if the button is pressed, the program recognizes a falling edge, and clears the green LED, thus making the red led blink.
+The second if statment checks if the button is not pressed and does the opposite (Green LED blinking, red LED stops.)